Brihans Natural Products: 1998–2010

-In 1998, the Brihan Maharashtra Sugar Syndicate established Brihans Pharmaceuticals in Mumbai as a division to research and develop herbal medication using allopathic delivery systems and Ayurvedic formulae.
-The company conducted test marketing to determine the gap in the market for skin care and hair care products with Ayurvedic formulae to address the side effects caused by cosmetic products in Andhra Pradesh in August 1999, and then nationally by February 2000.
-Brihans Natural Products was formally incorporated by Mandar Agashe on 20 April 2000 as a private limited company, and as a subsidiary of the Syndicate.
+In 1998, the Brihan Maharashtra Sugar Syndicate established a pharmaceuticals division in Mumbai to research and develop herbal medication using allopathic delivery systems and Ayurvedic formulae.
+In August 1999, the company conducted market analysis in Andhra Pradesh for skin care and hair care products with Ayurvedic formulae to address the side effects caused by cosmetic products, and then repeated the analysis on a national scale by February 2000.
+Brihans Natural Products was formally incorporated by Mandar Agashe on 20 April 2000 as a private limited company, and as a subsidiary of the syndicate.

-By September 2001, the company via a distribution network, had set up 19 branches serving 700 distributors across India, exporting its products to the United Arab Emirates, Oman, Malaysia, and the Maldives.
-The company's initial products were CleanComb, a dandruff and hair loss prevention lotion, and OraHeal, a chewable tablet for mouth ulcers.
+By September 2001, the company was operating through a distribution network across India, exporting its products to the United Arab Emirates, Oman, Malaysia, and the Maldives.
+The company's initial products were a dandruff and hair loss prevention lotion and a chewable tablet for mouth ulcers.
 That same year, the company was awarded an Udyog Ratna Excellence Award from the Institute of Economic Studies, in New Delhi.

-In December 2002, the company launched a shampoo under the CleanComb brand and a skin gel under the brand Greenleaf, (Note: The brand name was initially stylized as "Green Leaf", but has been stylized as "Greenleaf" as of 2022.
-Its 2019 trademark registration was for both stylizations.
-This article uses the latest style for consistency.) and further established a division to distribute to beauty parlours.
+In December 2002, the company launched a shampoo and a skin gel, and further established a division to distribute to beauty parlours.
 In January 2003, the company announced plans to export to the United States and Europe, announcing a partnership with TSI Consumer Goods, to export Aloe vera juices and powders to be manufactured into personal care products for distribution within Europe from Germany.
 The company also exported to Sri Lanka, Mauritius, Thailand, and South Korea at that time.
+The company was reportedly the first Indian exporter of organic Aloe vera juice to Europe at the time.

-By January 2004, the company was manufacturing several Aloe vera-based products under the Greenleaf brand, cucumber based products under the brand CucumWhite, and had introduced a hibiscus based hair gel under the brand JasRed.
+By January 2004, the company was manufacturing several Aloe vera-based products and cucumber based products, and had introduced a hibiscus based hair gel.
 The company has also been a member as pharmaceutical formulations and herbal or neutraceutical products manufacturer of the Pharmaceuticals Export Promotion Council under the Ministry of Commerce and Industry of India since May 2004.
 By November of that same year, the company began exporting to Australia and South East Asia.
-In January 2006, The Economic Times reported the company manufactured standardized batches of Aloe barbadensis to prevent contamination in its products.
-By March of that same year, the company had launched health juices under the brand Brimune, and further launched a turmeric based face wash in June that same year.
+By March 2006, the company had launched health juices, and further launched a turmeric based face wash in June that same year.
 As of 2007, the company was headquartered in Shaniwar Peth, Pune.